maaou99/CART263_Mariam_Aoune/Exercise 1/README.md

 <br>
 <img src="https://user-images.githubusercontent.com/53101129/212804546-7f0d6b7f-c4ee-4bb0-83b7-0152d5f89c15.png" width="250" height="250">
 <br>

 For example, the combination 456 represents a win.
-If there is an 'x' on square number four, five and 6, the program has found the winner.
+If there is an 'x' on square number four, five and 6, The values in array squareContains will evaluate to true at index 3,4,5. the program has found the winner.
 <br><br>

 5. When one player clicks on any square, the square will be given a value of true at index i and the symbol will be inserted at index i.